arcus-azure/arcus.messaging/docs/versioned_docs/version-v1.3.0/02-Features/02-message-handling/01-service-bus.md

 This can be useful when you are sending different message types on the same queue.
 Another use-case is being able to handle different versions of the same message type which have different contracts because you are migrating your application.

-Following example shows how a message handler should only process a certain message when a property's in the context is present.
+Following example shows how a message handler should only process a certain message when a property in the context has a specific value.

 We'll use a simple message handler implementation: